Here's how we're striving to create gender balance at our University.

 Our Academic Career Pathways framework specifically takes account of gender equality and inclusion work in building academic, teaching and research promotion cases.

 The symptoms of the menopause can be debilitating and can have a detrimental impact particularly, but not exclusively, on women.
-Menopausal symptoms can also be experienced by non-binary, intersex or transgender people.
 We have developed an ongoing action plan to include awareness raising, knowledge building and mechanisms for emotional and practical support to contribute to an inclusive work environment where all staff can thrive.

-For 2021, we have renewed our Employers for Carers membership and continue to look for ways in which we can support those staff with caring responsibilities who are predominantly women.
+Alongside this we are supporting the establishment of a University carers staff network and we will work with this group to design and deliver further support.
+We continue to look for ways in which we can support those staff with caring responsibilities who are predominantly women.

 Our Women Academic Returners’ Programme (WARP) supports women who are returning to work after time off for maternity leave.